AkshataABhat/Artify/readme.md

 1. Frontend: HTML, CSS, JavaScript
 2. Backend: Flask

+### Challenges Faced:
+1. I did not face any major hurdles during this assignment.
+However, there is a small bug while uploading images, that I will resolve before deployment of the next version.

 ### What's next for Artify?
 1. Minor bug fixes
 2. Integration with image generative tools like Stable Diffusion or DALL-E